CORETEQ/mixin-ui/README.md

 > ⚠️ **Alpha Notice**
 >
-> Mixin is currently in **alpha stage**.
+> Mixin UI is currently in **alpha stage**.
 Expect breaking changes as we iterate and improve the API.
 > Use with caution in production environments.

 ## Usage